-This amazing piece of technology is loved by millions for its versatility — it can be deployed on both the server side and client side, used for mobile applications and desktop.
+This amazing piece of technology is loved by millions for its versatility; it can be deployed on both the server side and client side and used for mobile applications and desktops,.

 Other features of this language are its ability to create cool projects from the beginning, and its wide usage also makes it very marketable and extremely interesting for people trying to get their first job in this field.

 And here is where the history of technology comes in and repeats itself: whenever many people have similar problems, solutions start to arise.
 People use their collective intellect to find better ways to make stuff.
 In our case, we started creating tools called frameworks.

 These serve as a skeleton for our applications, defining the guidelines and best practices to develop our project while simplifying a lot of factors for us, such as code structure and maintenance.

 Finding the perfect solution

 Very often, whenever you find yourself wondering what framework to use when starting on a new project, you might feel tempted to pick one without fully and correctly analyzing it.
 But that may reveal itself to be quite problematic in the long run, when you might realize that the framework chosen doesn’t meet your application needs.

 Let’s say you don’t want to know the differences when coding between these frameworks — fine.
 But what if you have a really important project, with different bottlenecks, and you need a detailed picture of which of these technologies will perform better in your case?

 That is the purpose of this article: to give you the tools to make the best choice for yourself not only by giving you a quick introduction to each framework, but by providing you with performance analysis that will help you to direct your choice and pick the best one for you.